-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Regtrar of Companies "ROC") beyond the statutory period.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Group for holding any Benami property. - (ii) The Company does not have any transactions with companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with Regtrar of Companies "ROC") beyond the statutory period. - (iv) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year.

-- (iv) The Company have not traded or invested in Crypto currency or Virtual Currency during the financial year. - (v) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (vi) The Company does not receive any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (vii) The Company does not have transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year.in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - (viii) Security - Working Capital Loans from Banks are secured by way of first pari-passu charge on stock, book debts, other current assets and additionally secured by a specific immovable property of the Company located at Guwahati.
-Statements of Current Assets filed by the Company with its bankers are in agreement with books of account. - 50 Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards.
-There is no such notification which would have been applicable from April 1, 2021. - 51 Figures have been rounded off to the nearest crore of rupees and these financial statements were authorized for issue by Board of Directors on dated 08th July 2022. - 52 Previous year's notes / figures have been regrouped / rearranged as per the current year's presentation for the purpose of comparability.
+- (v) The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (vi) The Company does not receive any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - -provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries. - (vii) The Company does not have transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year.in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - (viii) Security

+Working Capital Loans from Banks are secured by way of first pari-passu charge on stock, book debts, other current assets and additionally secured by a specific immovable property of the Company located at Guwahati.
+Statements of Current Assets filed by the Company with its bankers are in agreement with books of account.

+- (ix) The social security code enacted in year 2020 has been deferred by a year.
+When enacted, this code will have an impact on Company's contribution to Provident Fund, Gratuity and other employee related benefits.
+The Company proposes to do an assessment at an appropriate time and make appropriate provisions accordingly. - (x) Certain figures apparently may not add up because of rounding off, but are wholly accurate in themselves. - 50 Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards.
+There are no standards that would have a material effect on financial statements for the year ended March 31, 2023. - 51 Figures have been rounded off to the nearest crore of rupees and these financial statements were authorized for issue by Board of Directors on May 30, 2023. - 52 Previous year's notes / figures have been regrouped / rearranged as per the current year's presentation for the purpose of comparability.